The Halal Snack Pack Appreciation Society in Australia

 About

 Five friends, Luke Eagles, Ryan Durrington, Kevin Yumul, Tahmid Nurullah, and Bryan Butterfield, started a group on Facebook about Halal Snack Packs.
-They named it Halal Snack Pack Appreciation Society.
+They named it the Halal Snack Pack Appreciation Society.

-The Halal Snack Pack Appreciation Society is a Facebook group dedicated to the halal snack pack.
+The Halal Snack Pack Appreciation Society is a Facebook group dedicated to halal snack pack.
 It was started in December 2015.

 A group was established, and in its first month, 16,000 members joined it.
 By April 2016, the group had almost 90,000 members.